sz-clagyi-89/hello-world/README.md

 1st repository

 Hi All,
-This is an attempt to test how the creaton of new branches work.
+This is an attempt to test how the creation of new branches work.